VIU Campus

 • Service learning

-Examples of Experiential Learning at VIU
+Examples of experiential learning at VIU

-To learn more about Experiential Learning at VIU, watch this short video from VIU’s centre for Experiential Learning
+To learn more about experiential learning at VIU, watch this short video from VIU’s Centre for Experiential Learning

 For a short introduction to Experiential Learning, watch this video